rsms/jo/README.md

 import "some/thing"
-import {Component} from "some/thing" import react from "./my-react" import {A, B} from "foo" import aa, {A,B as bee} from "foo/bar" import ay from ""
+import {Component} from "some/thing" import react from "./my-react" import {Anne, Bob} from "friends" import foes, {Zorro, Baltazhar as BMan} from "foes" import * as cats from "lolcats"
 ```